 Hills Grammar uses a Guided Inquiry approach to learning and teaching.
 Important Science and Technology, History and Geography skills and concepts are explicitly taught and then applied to the exploration of 'Big Ideas' in each grade.
 Our inquiry units are intentionally interdisciplinary, allowing students to ask questions, pose hypotheses, experiment, justify, delve deeper and find solutions.
 Aspects of English Mathematics and other Key Learning Areas are linked to the inquiries where applicable.

 Content is taught through the important concepts of each big idea.
-In Stage 3 these concepts include global sustainability, ethics, conflict, perspectives, and responsibility.
+In Stage 2 these include exploration, commemorations, environments and their interdependencies, materials and sources.

 The Hills Grammar School: SCOPE AND SEQUENCE - INQUIRY UNITS K-6